glowkeeper/P3D/docs/labs/week3Session2.md

 _Figure 1: Adding materials and textures to the walls of the simple room_

 Next, you are going to add a box, which will become a lampstand.
 Create a _GameObject_, _3D Object_, _Cube_ and add the same _containers_diffuse_ material to it as you did the walls, above.
 Rename it _Stand_.
-Figure 2 shows the box scaled to 2.5 times its original size across all three axes, moved to the back lefthand corner of the room and given the same material as the walls.
+Figure 2 shows the box scaled to 2.5 times its original size across all three axes and moved to the back lefthand corner of the room.

 ![](./images/shippingContainerBox.png)